ashwamegh/vuejs-vuex-demo/docs/overview.md

 **Key to perfection**

-During the rest of this course there are several "**Key to perfection**" sections.
+During the rest of this workshop there will be several "**Key to perfection**" sections.
-These are assignments with hints, related to real world issues, that you could do on your own.
+These are assignments with hints, related to real world issues, that you could do on your own if you would like an additional challenge.